Leandro-Amorim/tractian-challenge/README.md

 * All rows in the list are memoized to prevent unnecessary rerenders;
 * The list is virtualized so that only components being displayed on the screen are rendered;
 * Fully responsive layout;
-* Buttons to collapse or expand all rows.
+* Buttons to collapse or expand all rows;
+* Unit tests (basic snapshot test for the main React component and unit tests for all the functions involved in creating and filtering the tree).

 ## Setup